OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

             # Create Paraboloid component instances
             self.add('paraboloid', Paraboloid())

-            # Driver process definition
+Here you will make an instance of the *Paraboloid* component that you created above and give it the name *paraboloid.* Similarly you will create an instance of the CONMIN driver and give it the name *driver.* The top-level driver (i.e. the outermost driver in a model with nested drivers) is always given the name "driver".
+As with other class members, these are now accessible in the ``OptimizationUnconstrained`` assembly via ``self.paraboloid`` and ``self.driver``.

+Next, the CONMIN driver needs to be told what to run.
+Every driver has a *Workflow* that contains a list of the components that the driver tells to run.
+We can add the *Paraboloid* component to the driver's workflow by using its *add* function.

+.. testcode:: simple_model_Unconstrained_pieces

+            # Iteration Hierarchy
             self.driver.workflow.add(self.paraboloid)

-Here you will make an instance of the *Paraboloid* component that you created above and give it the name *paraboloid.* Similarly you will create an instance of the CONMIN driver and give it the name *driver.* As with other class members, these are now accessible in the ``OptimizationUnconstrained`` assembly via ``self.paraboloid`` and ``self.driver``.

 For this problem, you want to minimize ``f_xy``.
 In optimization, this is called the *objective function*.
 In OpenMDAO, you define the objective function using an